luke-mcevoy/PI-MAE/README.md

   - `Scan-Pattern-Creation.ipynb` creates randomly masked scanniong patterns
   - `Direct-Scripts-Executed-for-PI-MAE.py` automates the LiDAR data acquisition process, as it executes all the scanning patterns in `Direct-scripts.txt`.

+- Software for processing raw photon counts is in `Data-Processing\` folder.
   - `Photon-Counts-To-Images.ipynb` turns raw photon counts into images.
   - `What-is-Average-Photon-Count.ipynb` computes photon statistics on raw photon counts.
   - `Noise-Mask-PI-MAE.ipynb` creates noise masks is

-- Software for PI-MAE is under `` folder.
+- Software for PI-MAE is in `PI-MAE-Model\` folder.